 COMPARE SALES AND EPS GROWTH TO THE SAME PERIOD LAST YEAR: [FAIL]

 Companies must demonstrate both revenue and net income growth of at least 25% as compared to the prior year.
 These growth rates give you the dynamic companies that you are looking for.
 These rates for MGI (48.15% for EPS, and 2.00% for Sales) are not good enough to pass.

 MGI's insiders should own at least 10% (they own 9.90%) of the company's outstanding shares.
 This does not satisfy the minimum requirement, and companies that do not pass this criteria are less attractive.

 A positive cash flow is typically used for internal expansion, acquisitions, dividend payments, etc. A company that generates rather than consumes cash is in much better shape to fund such activities on their own, rather than needing to borrow funds to do so.
-MGI's free cash flow figure is not available at this time which means an opinion cannot be rendered at this time.
+MGI's free cash flow of $7.81 per share passes this test.

 PROFIT MARGIN CONSISTENCY: [FAIL]